 - Recommended Experience: Two to five years of hands-on experience and advanced knowledge of AWS in the specific specialty area.

 - Use AWS to automate data analysis

 - Design secure ML solutions

 It’s probably for you if: You’re already highly experienced in a specific area of AWS, and are ready to validate that experience and take the next step in your career.

-AWS Specialty certifications dive extremely deep on narrow focus areas – specifically networking, big data, security, and machine learning.
+AWS Specialty certifications dive extremely deep on narrow focus areas — specifically networking, data analytics, databases, security, and machine learning.
 Like the pro-level certs, they are not to be approached lightly, and multiple years of hands-on professional experience in each specialty domain is highly recommended for all.
 (Note: Some specialty certs have gone the way of the dodo, like the AWS Certified Alexa Skill Builder – Specialty certification.)

 AWS Certified Advanced Networking – Specialty

-The advanced networking certification digs into both hybrid and AWS-only networks, and includes aspects such as multi-region setups and cost optimization.
-It’s not an all-encompassing cert – there are some services that you don’t need to know anything about, but where it does focus, it goes very deep.
+The AWS Certified Advanced Networking – Specialty certification digs into both hybrid and AWS-only networks and includes aspects such as multi-region setups and cost optimization.
+It’s not an all-encompassing cert — there are some services that you don’t need to know anything about — but where it does focus, it goes very deep.
 You need to know absolutely everything about certain services like Direct Connect, Border Gateway Protocol (BGP), and routing.